zeligmax/Montlleo-Max_incident-report-for-sql-injection-exercise-project/README.md

 A new repository will be created in your account.

-* Open the new forked repository using a provisioning tool like Codespaces (recommended) or Gitpod (ask your teacher on how to open your fork).
+* Clone the newly created repository into your localhost computer.
-* Once you have done this, follow the step by step.
+* Once you have cloned successfully, follow the steps below carefully, one by one.

 ### Step 1: Verify the Virtual Machine Setup Before Starting